KronTheDev/webdisplay/content/index.md

 *Build carefully.* **Move forward.**

+*Any and all content presented hereinafter, is under following licencing, unless stated otherwise:*

 Above The Line (Video Game)  © 2026 by Andrew Pie is licensed under CC BY-NC-ND 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/